 Each group’s berthing area assignment will depend on your reservation size and time of arrival.
 Showers are available.
 All berthing areas are climate controlled for your comfort.

-In 2019 the USS ALABAMA Battleship Commission changed its policy on co-ed berthing for Scout groups.
-Starting in January 2020 interested Scout groups may berth males and females aboard USS ALABAMA.
+The USS ALABAMA Battleship Commission changed its policy on co-ed berthing for Scout groups.
+As of January 2020 interested Scout groups may berth males and females aboard USS ALABAMA.
 Males and females of all ages (Scouts, chaperones, Scout Leaders) will berth in separate compartments in accordance with rules set by Scouts BSA and the USS ALABAMA Battleship Commission.
 Single sex berthing remains an option based on availability.